 The NZ Vegetarian Society has been licenced to administer the Vegetarian Society Approved trademark by the UK Vegetarian Society since 1994.
-In 2018, we developed the NZVS Vegan Certified trademark, in partnership with the Vegan Society of Aotearoa New Zealand.
-The NZ Vegetarian Society is responsible for administering the trademark because we are the larger of the two organisations, and we serve both vegetarians and vegans.
+In 2018, we developed the NZ Vegan Certified programme.
+The NZ Vegetarian Society owns and administrates the Vegan Certified trademark, as we serve a wide range of vegetarians and vegans.